chef/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

          -rw-r--r--.
 1 ec2-user ec2-user  730K Dec  8 08:55 core-jq-static-1.6-20190703002933-x86_64-linux.hart
          ```

-         - In case of multiple `jq` version, install the latest one. use the below command to install the `jq` package to the automate frontend node
+         - In case of multiple `jq` version, then install the latest one. use the below command to install the `jq` package to the automate frontend node

          ```sh
          hab pkg install /hab/cache/artifacts/core-jq-static-1.6-20190703002933-x86_64-linux.hart -bf
          ```

-   2. Below steps for object storage as a backup
+   2. Below steps for object storage as a backup option

       - While at the time of deployment `backup_config` will be `object_storage`
       - To use the `object_storage`, we are using below template at the time of deployment